English Major, B.S.

 World Language Requirement for Literature English Majors

-Beyond UW-Platteville’s general education requirement for a world language, English literature majors are required to complete one world language through the fourth college semester (FRENCH 2040, GERMAN 2240 or SPANISH 2840).
+Beyond UW-Platteville’s general education requirement for a world language, English literature majors are required to complete one world language through the fourth college semester (GERMAN 2240 or SPANISH 2840).
 Students must contact the foreign language program office in Room 228 of Warner Hall to determine at which level they should begin.
 The appropriate language faculty member can also determine competency and retroactive credit.

 Students already fluent in a second language or for whom English is a second or other language are exempt from this requirement.